 - Put all the ingredients in a blender and blend until smooth.

-- Pour or spoon into serving glasses and sprinkle with a little desiccated coconut and chocolate/carob.
+- Pour or spoon into serving glasses and sprinkle with any extras you choose.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist